47+ Formal Letter Examples – PDF, Word, Apple Pages

 - It is used by prospective graduate students to apply for a slot in a graduate degree program which they want to study.

-- It is used by college applicants who want to get accepted in a university.
+- It is used by college applicants who want to get accepted into a university.

-- It is used by graduating college students to apply for internship.
+- It is used by graduating college students to apply for internships.

-- It is used by individuals who want to express their complaint formally.
+- It is used by individuals who want to express their complaints formally.

-- It is used by a prospective leasee to convince a landowner or real estate owner that he/she wants to rent a property (land or building).
+- It is used by a prospective lease to convince a landowner or real estate owner that he/she wants to rent a property (land or building).